cul-it/sharedshelf-to-solr/README.md

     email = bozo@cornell.edu
     password = thisisnotreallymypassword

+For the CSV stuff:
+- composer require league/csv
+- composer update

 ## .ini files
 - one for each collection
 - named like ss2solr.aerial.ini where aerial is the collection